-The University of Georgia Foundation enriches the quality of education at the University of Georgia by supporting scholarships, endowed chairs and professorships, and other programs that rely on private funds.
-The Foundation manages $1.4 billion in assets, more than $1.1 billion of which is endowed, and provides an average of more than $75 million annually to UGA to advance its mission of teaching, research, and service.
+Founded in 1937, the UGA Foundation enriches the quality of education at UGA by supporting scholarships, endowed chairs and professorships, and other programs that rely on private funds.
+The Foundation manages $1.8 billion in assets, more than $1.5 billion of which is endowed, and provides an average of more than $80 million annually to UGA to advance the University’s mission of teaching, research, and service.

 An endowment is an opportunity for a donor to create a permanent legacy at the University of Georgia and allow future generations to benefit from today’s generosity.
 When an endowment is established with a new donation, the gift is invested with two goals in mind: to provide spendable income for the donor’s specified purpose and to grow the principal faster than inflation.
 Any investment return that exceeds allowed spending is channeled back into the fund to increase growth.

 *The Foundation’s fiscal year ended June 30.
 Investment returns are preliminary, with some investment managers not yet reporting as of the date of publication.

 |ASSET CLASS||ALLOCATION RANGES||ASSET CHARACTERISTICS|